gas/tea_watch/README.en.md

 ## Requirements

 * **(Recommended)** A [Nerd Font](https://www.nerdfonts.com/) installed and configured in your terminal to correctly display icons.
 * If you don't use a Nerd Font, don't worry!
-The application will run in an alternative ASCII mode.
+The application can run in pure ASCII mode (flag *--nerd-fonts=false*).

 ## Installation